CFSAN-Biostatistics/CSP2/README.md

 2. A BED file of contig mappings that pass QC
 3. Information about SNPs (if present)

-To avoid unnecessary realignment, once a .snpdiffs file is generated under a particular set of QC parameters (which is hardcoded into the file) these files can be used in other CSP2 runs via the *--snpdiffs* argument (if using the same QC parameters).
+To avoid unnecessary realignment, once a .snpdiffs file is generated under a particular set of QC parameters (which is hardcoded into the .snpdiffs file as the "QC_String") these files can be used in other CSP2 runs via the *--snpdiffs* argument (if using the same QC parameters).

 ---